A Macro Diet and Intuitive Eating: Learning to Eat Enough Instinctively

 Nutritional habits are more important than intuition – because for many – their intuition is faulty.
 Years of dieting, disordered eating, (plus the industrialized food industry) has messed up their hunger and fullness signals.

 Recognizing the calorie amount of food is not intuitive.
 That’s why almost everyone underestimates fast food calories.
 This information needs to be learned first.
-Through flexible dieting, you may learn that a foot-long Subway is too much food for someone of your size.
+Through tracking and counting macros, you may learn that a foot-long Subway is too much food for someone of your size.

 This habit is something you take with you into intuitive eating.
 Yes, you can enjoy a cupcake and maintain (and even lose) weight.
 You learn to be around these foods without the desire to binge on them.